lets-cli/lets/docs/docs/architecture.md

 Subcommand is created from our `Config.Commands` (see `initSubCommands` function).

-In subcommand's `RunE` callback we are parsing/validation/normalizing command line arguments for this subcommand and then finally executing command with `Runner`.
+In subcommand's `RunE` callback we are parsing/validation/normalizing command line arguments for this subcommand and then finally executing command with `Executor`.

-Since we are using `docopt` as an argument parser for subcommands, we don't let `Cobra` parse and interpret args, and instead we are passing raw arguments as is to `Runner`.
+Since we are using `docopt` as an argument parser for subcommands, we don't let `Cobra` parse and interpret args, and instead we are passing raw arguments as is to `Executor`.

-## Runner
+## Executor

-`Runner` is responsible for:
+`Executor` is responsible for:

 - parsing and preparing args using `docopt`
 - calculating and storing command's checksums